ejboettcher/ScienceSat_MommyStyle/README.md

 * Does not need expensive equipment
 * Something you can do at home
 * A kid (at heart too) can do
-* Tries to use only household equipment.
-    * Want to emphasize that science is all around us and not just happens in a lab.
+* Emphasize that science is all around us and not just happens in a lab.
     * One way to do that, is to use everyday objects to do science.

 ## Light Lessons: